Lego City 4D – Officer in Pursuit: 4D effects

 Viewers are provided with 3D glasses to experience the visual effects.
 The film is designed to be an immersive experience and incorporates 4D sensory effects during its 12-minute run time.
 These include water, wind, fire, fog, bubbles and special lighting effects.

-Production

-Lego City 4D – Officer in Pursuit was produced by Pure Imagination Studios and The Lego Group.
-The story was written by Michael D. Black, who also directed.

 Distribution

 Lego City 4D – Officer in Pursuit was released in Legoland California Resort on 12 April 2019 and then rolled out to other Legoland Parks and Legoland Discovery Centres in 2019.
 It is currently located in all Legoland parks and Legoland Discovery Centres and is available at scheduled times alongside other short films, including The Lego Movie: 4D – A New Adventure and Lego Ninjago: Master of the 4th Dimension.